Jump to navigation

 Withdrawal Policy

-If you received financial aid, a withdrawal will affect your current financial aid, future financial aid eligibility, and personal finances.
+If you received financial aid, a withdrawal may affect your current financial aid, future financial aid eligibility, and personal finances.

 How a withdrawal affects financial aid